-“When it is in the abdominal area, the abdominal muscles are having these fasciculations,” saysDaniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN); Medical Director of Neurologique, an organization dedicated to patient care, research and education.
+Is your stomach twitching?
+"Twitching is the common term for fasciculations, an abnormal firing of muscles," says Daniel Kantor, MD, President-Elect of the Florida Society of Neurology (FSN) and Medical Director of Neurologique, an organization dedicated to patient care, research and education.

-"Fasciculations can be a normal thing (it just feels strange),” continues Dr. Kantor.
-“It can be due to dehydration, aging or to more serious (usually not life altering or threatening) causes.”
-He adds, “When we overuse a muscle, it can twitch.
+"Fasciculations can be a normal thing (it just feels strange); it can be due to dehydration, aging or to more serious (usually not life-threatening or life-altering) causes.
+When we overuse a muscle, it can twitch.
 So, just like your leg muscles may twitch after a long run, if you put strain on your midsection, your abdominal muscles may twitch."
 In short, the sensation of your stomach twitching is absolutely no cause for alarm or fear, even though it can be very annoying.

-He adds, “Sometimes people mistake abdominal wall dystonia with abdominal muscle fasciculations.
-In abdominal wall dystonia, there is an abnormal muscle tone.
+"Sometimes people mistake abdominal wall dystonia with abdominal muscle fasciculations.
+In abdominal wall dystonia there is an abnormal muscle tone.
 This causes sustained contractions and involuntary, writhing movements of the abdominal wall.
 This is why some people have called it 'belly-dancer's dyskinesia' -- abnormal movement.
 The confusion between twitching, abnormal muscle tone and even muscle jerking (myoclonus) highlights the importance of a good physical examination by your doctor."